 The global pandemic associated with COVID-19 has caused major disruption to all aspects of the global economy and societies in recent months, particularly as quarantine and stay-at-home orders have been imposed by all levels of government.
-We have followed guidance by the Korean government and the state government in Washington to protect our employees and our operations during the pandemic and have effectively implemented a remote environment for our business.
-To date, we have not incurred any interruptions in operations.
-We continuously monitor performance and other industry reports to assess the risk of future negative impacts should the disruption of the economy progress.

-The online gaming industry, in particular, has been identified in industry and media reports, such as Eilers & Krejcik and AppsFlyer, as an unintended beneficiary of this pandemic as people are quarantined in their homes, and we are not an exception to this benefit.
-Our monthly revenue benefited from the effects of the pandemic, particularly in those months when stay-at-home orders and quarantines were broadly imposed across the United States.
-However, we expect such benefit to decrease as vaccinations become more widely available and restrictions are eased.
+The online gaming industry, in particular, was identified in industry and media reports, such as Eilers & Krejcik and AppsFlyer, as an unintended beneficiary of this pandemic as people are quarantined in their homes, and we are not an exception to this benefit.
+Through 2020 and 2021, we experienced increased player engagement resulting from the stay-at-home orders across the United States, and our monthly revenue benefited from the effects of the pandemic, particularly in those months when stay-at-home orders and quarantines were broadly imposed across the United States.
+However, the extent to which we are able to sustain this increased player engagement is uncertain and player engagement may recede, and we already noticed changes in player behaviors and consumer spending in 2022.
+We expect such benefit to diminish over time as COVID-related restrictions expire and consumers return to pre-COVID routines.
 Consequently, any change resulting in a diversion of player discretionary income to other uses, including for essential items, could adversely impact our cash flows, operating results, and financial condition.
+In addition, the continuation of COVID-19 has led to economic and financial uncertainty for many consumers and may continue to reduce or maintain at low amounts the disposable incomes of social casino game players resulting in a lower number of players purchasing coins or chips, or in players purchasing fewer coins or chips, which would negatively impact our results of operations, cash flows and financial condition.